Wife of Papa John's founder John Schnatter files for divorce after 32 years, calls marriage 'irretrievably broken'

 He was forced to resign as CEO and board chairman of the company in 2018 after he used the n-word during a conference call while defending support from white nationalist groups over his criticism of national anthem protests at NFL games, Forbes reported.

-Meanwhile, Schattner filed a lawsuit Thursday claiming an advertising firm tried to extort him for $6 million and then leaked the n-word audio to Forbes when the money wasn’t paid, the Courier-Journal reported.
+Meanwhile, Schnatter filed a lawsuit Thursday claiming an advertising firm tried to extort him for $6 million and then leaked the n-word audio to Forbes when the money wasn’t paid, the Courier-Journal reported.

 He has also expressed dismay with Papa John's since his departure, claiming the pizzas no longer taste the same.
 Rob Lynch, the company’s current CEO, said they haven’t made any changes to the recipe.